LJMU-JackMallo/LJMU-JackMallo/README.md

 ### Bus Tracker

 [Bus Tracker(Pending 2024)](...) - Operated on an ESP-32 platform, this project delivers real-time local bus schedules on an Adafruit display.
-Making use of the ESP-32's integrated WiFi capabilities, the system efficiently communicates with the Google Routes API for up-to-the-minute information.
+Making use of the ESP-32's integrated WiFi capabilities, the system communicates with the Google Routes API for up-to-the-minute information.